What is 2-step verification?

 Steps for disabling Authy (you will need to verify your identity):

-1. Sign in at https://www.coinbase.com/ using your email address and password
+1. Sign in to your Coinbase account using your email address and password.

-4. Follow the rest of the instructions to complete the process (these require a government-issued ID)
+3. Follow the rest of the instructions to complete the process (a government-issued ID is required for completion).

 Was this article helpful?